Louvivien/letthemlive/readme.md

 ## Usage

+Make sure the account sending messaged as a bio with a little story

 This script logs into Instagram using the provided username and password, finds a user by their username, and sends them a direct message.
 It uses AutoGPT and LangChain to automate the conversation with the user.

 ## Troubleshooting